 - "Top" placement (top of the page): All high-ranking ads are eligible to show in the top positions, provided they exceed a certain Ad Rank threshold.
-Up to three ads can show in the top positions on each page.
+Up to four ads can show in the top positions on each page.

 Where to find your average ad position

 In your AdWords account, you can easily see what your average ad position is.
 Let's walk through the steps to view your average position:

 - Sign in to your AdWords account at https://adwords.google.com.